Akshayredekar07/Django-Projects/ABC/Django17.md

 ### Django Forms Overview

-Django forms are a powerful way to handle user input, whether it's through creating a registration form, processing enquiry requests, or managing login functionalities.
-They simplify the creation of HTML forms and the validation of user data.

 ### Advantages of Django Forms

 1. **Easy Form Creation:** Forms can be developed easily using Python code.